baptiste0928/cargo-install/README.md

   cargo-install-<crate>-<version or commit>-<hash>
   ```

-  The hash is derived from the action job and runner os name and the
+  The hash is derived from the action job and runner os name, os version and the
   installation arguments.
 The `cache-key` value is added to the hashed string
   if provided.
 </details>